 By greater inequality, epidemiologists — the scientists who study the health of populations — don’t just mean poverty.
 Poor health and poverty do go hand-in-hand.
 But high levels of inequality, the epidemiological research shows, negatively affect the health of even the affluent, mainly because, researchers contend, inequality reduces social cohesion, a dynamic that leads to more stress, fear, and insecurity for everyone.

+Extreme inequality appears to affect how people perceive their well-being.
+In nations where the top 1 percent hold a greater share of national income, people tend to have a lower sense of personal well-being, according to University of Oxford Saïd Business School research.
 Researchers are also finding links between inequality and mental health.
 Countries with larger rich-poor gaps have a higher risk of schizophrenia incidences.
 In general, a 0.2 point increase in a country’s Gini coefficient results in eight additional incidences of schizophrenia per 100,000 people.
 Researchers believe that higher inequality undercuts social cohesion and capital and increases chronic stress.

 The same association between high economic inequality and poor health can be observed within the United States.